rjdoug/BlaviButcher/README.md

 * [Image to Ascii](https://github.com/BlaviButcher/imgToAscii)
   * A simple program that converts any image to an ascii image in terminal using GO
 * [SPACE!
 The Game](https://github.com/BlaviButcher/AndroidSpaceGame)
-  * An android game create for a class assignment with [jhwz](https://github.com/jhwz)
+  * An android game created for a class assignment with [jhwz](https://github.com/jhwz)
 * [Readability Score](https://github.com/BlaviButcher/ReadabilityScore)
   * On inputting a text, will return the scores depending on the different measure of readability and what age the given text is for.
   * Java